Home / Mica Regulation

 • Loyalty coins and schemes, where the crypto asset is not transferable.

-As the MiCA regulation is new, further amendments may change what qualifies or not as an exemption.
+As the MiCA regulation is new, further amendments may change what qualifies or does not as an exemption.

 LegalBison assists its clients with crypto licensing